dvanmosselbeen/TryHackMe_writeups/empline/README.md

 -rw-r--r-- 1 george george 1.7K Jul 20 19:48 /etc/passwd
 ````

+So, user `george` is owning the `/etc/passwd` file.
+Great!!

-So let's generate a new password hash so that we can add this to the `/etc/passwd` which we own.
+So let's generate a new password hash so that we can add this to the `/etc/passwd` for the root user.
+As we don't know the password of `root`, we will give him a new one the fancy way.

 ````commandline
 george@empline:/$ openssl passwd mynewpass